-Memoir of a Beijing Language and Culture University student
+My experience as a Beijing Language and Culture University student (2011-12)

 China came into the picture when I was in 6th grade.
-This is when dad’s work consisted of him travelling across many different cities in China.
+This is when dad’s work had him travelling across China.
 One fine day, he decided to move us there to see what it was like, living together was the main idea.
 Me, my brother and my sister were sent to Beijing Hai Dian Foreign Language School (北京海淀外国语实验学校) which for us, was the first taste of the chinese people, chinese food, the language, culture, everything.
 I have a whole diary consisting of my escapades but this blog is not about that time or the others times I’ve spent in China.
-This time I find myself in Beijing yet again, in a university called Beijing Language and Culture University (BLCU) (北京语言大学).
+This time I find myself in Beijing yet again, pursuing a diploma in mandarin at an university called Beijing Language and Culture University (BLCU) (北京语言大学).

-The population in Beijing is exploding, but ironically you wont find the streets of Beijing littered, or cars jumping red lights, or cars trying to take over other cars (apologies to my fellow Indians who’re confused as they don’t know what that means or looks like).
-They have traffic jams, yes, but lined up traffic, completely civilized.
-I’m beginning to believe the Chinese invented words like ‘organize’.
-Such remarkable patience.
+The population in Beijing is exploding, but ironically you wont find the streets of Beijing littered, or cars jumping red lights, or cars trying to take over other cars.
+They have traffic jams, yes, but lined-up traffic, completely civilized.

 Food and Culture

 Food plays a very significant part here in China and thank God it does!
 Its an understatement that I love Chinese food, whether its the half fried cabbage dipped in traditional sauces or the famous hot pot or SiChuan dishes and the list goes on.

 The thing about Chinese food is that there is literally no end.